OrangeBetaStar/WaifuBrew/README.md

 10/12/18 - Added checks when "_button" is not present in the name while calling to retrieve an image.
 Fixed bug for save dialogue where whitebox was spontaneously coming 1/4 of the screen.
 [BetaStar]

 10/14/18 - Dialogue now supports asian characters.
 Border outlining of dialogue texts are applied.
 Changed dialogue font to simpler one (MS Mincho) for wide use.
 [BetaStar]

+10/15/18 - Condensed area checker in ConfigPane.
+Now seperate methodd handles much of the similar bound check for any intractive objects (currently checks CustomButton and NoticeBox) since they are same inherted object of same abstract parent.
+[BetaStar]